Renewal in Hawkes processes with self-excitation and inhibition: Hawkes processes

 \begin{rem} In order to prove the strong existence and pathwise uniqueness of the solution of Eq.~\eqref{eq:Ng}, we propose a proof based on an algorithmic construction similar to the Poisson embedding of \cite{bremaudmassoulie}, also referred in \cite{daleyverejones2008} as thinning.
+Since this construction is rather classical, we postpone the proof in Appendix \ref{app:proof}.
 A similar result is also proved in these references using Picard iteration techniques, with Assumption~\eqref{cond_N0} replaced by the stronger hypothesis that there exists $D_{\mathfrak{m}}>0$ such that

 When $h$ is nonnegative, the result can be deduced from the cluster representation of the self-exciting Hawkes process, since $N^h([0,t])$ is upper bounded by the sum of the sizes of a Poisson number of sub-critical Galton-Watson trees, see \cite{hawkesoakes,reynaudbouretroy}. \end{rem}